Header

 After Crying biography

-Very important band from the rich Hungarian prog scene which makes a very complex and moody music.
-There is a huge variety in their music among their discography.
+AFTER CRYING is a very important band from the rich Hungarian prog scene that create extremely complex and moody music.
+There is a huge variety of styles in their music among their extensive discography.
 Some albums are very dark, yet beautiful, with a calm atmosphere provided by cellos and violins among moody keyboards and guitars.
-Other albums hold a more consistent sound where you'll find ELP influences (mainly on the Hammond passages).
+Other albums hold a more consistent sound where one will discover ELP influences (mainly on the Hammond passages).

 AFTER CRYING Videos (YouTube and more)